dodyg/practical-aspnetcore/README.md

     Add file dependency to your caching so when the file changes, your cache expires.

+    You need to put the cache file in your `project.json` so it gets copied over, e.g.

+    `"buildOptions": {
+        "emitEntryPoint": true,
+        "copyToOutput": ["cache-file.txt"]
+    }`

     Note: example 1 is forthcoming.
 The inspiration has not arrived yet.

 * [Serve static files](https://github.com/dodyg/practical-aspnetcore/tree/master/serve-static-files)